OctoPipe: Reducing Pipeline Bubbles for Heterogeneous Models via Co-Optimizing Partitioning, Placement, and Scheduling

-\textbf{Pipeline Parallelism (PP)}~\cite{huang2019gpipe} introduces point to point (P2P) communication to efficiently support cross node communication.
-As shown in Figure~\ref{fig: pipeline plan decouple}, PP consists of three phases, including model partition, model placement, and workload scheduling.
-First, the model is divided into sequential pipeline stages, each comprising a set of consecutive layers.
-Second, these stages are assigned to $P$ groups of devices.
-Intermediate results are transmitted via P2P communication between devices hosting adjacent stages.
-Third, the input mini-batch is further subdivided into micro-batches, which are processed in a pipelined manner across all stages to improve device utilization.
-We next introduce these three phases of PP.
+\textbf{Pipeline Parallelism (PP)}~\cite{huang2019gpipe} typically involves three design phases: partitioning, placement, and scheduling (\autoref{fig:pipeline_phases}(a)). \textit{(1) The partitioning phase} determines how the model is divided into stages, each consisting of consecutive model layers. \textit{(2) The placement phase} determines how these stages are mapped to devices, thereby establishing inter-device data dependencies.
+Intermediate results are transmitted via point-to-point (P2P) communication between devices hosting dependent stages. \textit{(3) The scheduling phase} determines the execution order of micro-batches across stages for forward and backward passes.
+Each phase admits multiple policies, and different combinations of these policies lead to different pipeline schedules.
+A pipeline executor then runs the training process according to the chosen pipeline schedule.
+We next introduce these three phases and the pipeline executor.